Close menu

 Clearly Communicate Goals and Expectations

-If employees have an ad-hoc call or in-person conversation, encourage them to share details of that communication via collaboration platforms.
+If team members do have an ad-hoc call or in-person conversation, encourage them to share details of that communication via collaboration platforms.
 This way, everyone is on the same page, even if they’re not in the same geographic location.

 Establish a Schedule to Talk With the Entire Team

-One of the biggest obstacles for global teams is identifying times for everyone to meet.
+While taking an asynchronous-first approach to collaboration is best for global teams, there will still be times when getting your team to meet in real time can add value or simply be more efficient.
 Depending on time zones, you may need to make team-wide meetings a rare occurrence, but you shouldn’t forego them entirely.
 After all, employees need face time to bond, build rapport, collaborate, and share knowledge.

 While video conferencing is a nice substitute, there’s nothing quite like having your team meet face-to-face.
 A team retreat can allow everyone to get to know each other in a more natural environment and support more productive communication in the future.
 Of course, with the ongoing pandemic and travel restrictions, it may be a while until in-person team events are safe and feasible.

 In the meantime, focus on supporting a virtual culture.
 That means ensuring your team is welcoming and inclusive, developing a comprehensive and supportive onboarding process, and collecting regular feedback.
-It’s also a good idea to publicly recognize employees’ achievements via Slack or MS Teams and encourage team members to give props to each other.
+It’s also a good idea to publicly recognize employees’ achievements and encourage team members to give props to each other.

 Virtual get-togethers and regularly scheduled team meetings can go a long way toward helping people feel more comfortable reaching out to one another—even if they’re halfway around the world.